 Check for Stops and targets resting in the Market then update or remove them.

 Look left for previous structure.

 Always Set a Stop Loss.
 Always!

 Avoid impulse trading.
 Trade with a plan and stand by the rules.

 Do not enter a market within 15 minutes after a news event.

 Get S.E.T.
-(Stop, Entry, Targets) before every trade.
+(Stop, Entry, Targets) before every ER8JuWfydxJi.
 (Know where and how to Exit